So what is the story behind #projecthummingbird, you ask?

 What About You and Me?

-Well, I don’t know about you but I know that human beings have been here for a lot less time than hummingbirds and, as a species, while we have diversified, our adaptations have often been at the cost of other species without real consideration for the consequences.
+Human beings, as a species, have diversified, but our adaptations have often been at the cost of other species without real consideration for the consequences.

 We are ALL disabled in some capacity or other.
-Some of us have become disabled through injury, some through complicity, come through commission, some through omission, some through genetics, some through…
+Some of us have become disabled through injury, some through complicity, some through commission, some through omission, some through genetics, some through…

 Let’s release the word ‘disabled’ and shift and evolve it into something more creatively resourceful.
 We are all differently abled at different times in our lives as we shift and evolve.
 We adapt.
 We modify.
 We transform.